thdotnet/azure-docs.pt-br/articles/analysis-services/analysis-services-overview.md

 ## <a name="blogs"></a>Blogs

 As coisas estão mudando rapidamente.
-Obtenha as últimas informações no [blog da equipe do Analysis Services](https://blogs.msdn.microsoft.com/analysisservices/) e [Blog do Azure](https://azure.microsoft.com/blog/).
+Confira as últimas informações no [Blog do Power BI](https://powerbi.microsoft.com/blog/category/analysis-services/) e no [Blog do Azure](https://azure.microsoft.com/blog/).

 ## <a name="community"></a>Comunidade